simaon78i/PEPSE-virtual-reality/README.md

 ## Assets

-- The package includes various sprite assets located in the `src/assets` directory.
+- The packages includes various sprite assets located in the `src/assets` directory.
 These assets represent different states and actions of the game objects.

 ## Installation

-To include the Tree Package in your project, copy the `pepse` directory into your project's source directory.
+To include the PEPSE Project in your project, copy the `pepse` directory into your project's source directory.

 ## Contact

-For more information or to contribute, please contact [Your Name] at [Your Email].
+For more information or to contribute, please contact Shimon Ifrach at simaon78ifrac@gmail.com.

 ---

-This package demonstrates advanced object-oriented design and implementation skills, making it a valuable addition to any game development project.
+This project demonstrates advanced object-oriented design and implementation skills, making it a valuable addition to any game development project.
 Thank you for considering my work!